"Interviewing is a chance to experience a different type of communication, and it gives the students the oppo...

 Click on the links below for the following information:

 Knox College offers accessible buildings, including a fully accessible residence hall.
 Special accommodations in the academic program are also available for students with special learning needs.
 For more information, please contact the Office of Student Development at 309-341-7222.

 Knox prides itself on excellent teaching, superb scholarship and an inclusive sense of community.
 These characteristics make a Knox education an experience that truly "changes lives."
 As defined by federal regulation 34 CFR 668.41(d)(4) and 668.45, Knox's retention and graduation rates can be found here.

 Information regarding the financial aid application process, as well as eligibility for and availability of financial aid is provided in the Financial Aid Handbook.
 To request a paper copy of the handbook, please contact the Office of Financial Aid.

 Terms of Loan Deferment and Cancellations

-Information about Federal Perkins and Direct Loan Deferments and cancellations is provided in the Financial Aid Handbook and by the U.S. Department of Education.
+Information about Federal Perkins and Direct Loan Deferments and cancellations is provided by the U.S. Department of Education.